Hoo Parish Council

-Welcome to the website for the Parish Council and Hoo St Werburgh village/civil parish generally.
-Hoo St Werbugh sits on the Hoo Peninsula, near Rochester in Kent.
-The civil parish also includes Chattenden village which is located to the west of Hoo St Werburgh village.
-Hoo St Werburgh is sometimes mistakenly referred to as just 'Hoo' but the proper title is Hoo St Werburgh.
-St Werburgh (Saint Werburgh) is the name of the parish church, located in the centre of Hoo St Werburgh.
-The church and village/civil parish is named after the Anglo-Saxon princess, Werburgh, who became patron saint of the city of Chester in Cheshire.
+Welcome to the website for the Parish Council and the civil parish generally.
+Hoo sits on the Hoo Peninsula, near Rochester in Kent.
+The civil parish also includes Chattenden which is located to the west of Hoo.
+St Werburgh (Saint Werburgh) is the name of the parish church, located in the centre of Hoo.
+The church and civil parish is named after the Anglo-Saxon princess, Werburgh, who became patron saint of the city of Chester in Cheshire.

 The Hoo Peninsula sits between the River Thames and the River Medway and extends approximately around 10 miles from the 'kneck' of the peninsula to the furthest point out to sea, this geography most likely influenced its name 'Hoo' which is the Old English word for 'spur of land'.
 The word 'Hoo' is pronounced in the same way as the word 'who'.
-With Chattenden village, the word 'Chattenden' is pronounced 'chat-ten-dene' (or 'chat-ten-dean') which is thought to relate to the remains of medieval deneholes present in the village.
+With Chattenden, the word 'Chattenden' is pronounced 'chat-ten-den' which is thought to mean 'Forest Settlement' from the elements ceto and ham dun.

 Those not familiar with what Parish Councils are and what they do should click on the 'Our Responsibilities' tab at the top of this page.
-In general, Parish Councils are the lowest level of local government and provide a small selection of public services to residents.
+In general, Parish Councils are the lowest level of local government.
 Councillors who sit on Parish Councils normally are neighbours within the community who volunteer their time and expertise to improve the quality of life for residents and the services the Parish Council provides.
-Despite being called 'Parish' Councils, there is no religious connection between Parish Councils and local churches, or the parochial councils of those churches (Hoo St Werburgh Parish Council and St Werburgh Church Council are completely separate organisations).
-The civil jurisdiction of Parish Councils (the area that a Parish Council governs or represents as such) normally covers the same or similar jurisdiction as religious parishes (and their churches), therefore the word 'Parish' has been used since Parish Councils were established.
-Alternatively, Parish Councils could have been called 'Village' Councils from the beginning to avoid this possible confusion.
+Despite being called 'Parish' Councils, there is no religious connection between Parish Councils and local churches, or the parochial councils of those churches.
+The civil jurisdiction of Parish Councils (the area that a Parish Council governs or represents as such) normally covers the same or similar jurisdiction as religious parishes (and their churches), therefore the terms 'parish' or 'civil parish' are used.
 Town Councils are the same level of local government as Parish Councils.

 Clerk of the Council: Mrs Sherrie Babington